 22) Mediterranean Chicken Caesar Bowl

-Caesar salads are really good, and with a simple lunch upgrade, you can turn it into a bowl.
+If you like a Caesar salad, turning it into a bowl is an easy lunch upgrade.
 Use romaine, cooked chicken, and crunchy croutons, then add a creamy dressing.
-For a Mediterranean lean, add diced cucumber and some olives.
-It’s recognizable, but it doesn’t taste like something mundane.
+For a Mediterranean lean, add chopped cucumbers and a few olives.
+It’s familiar, but it doesn’t taste boring.

-Roasted grapes become jammy and sweet which contrasts nicely with the tangy goat cheese.
-Farro provides a chewy texture and keeps the bowl filling all the way through the afternoon.
-Include arugula for a peppery taste and walnuts for a crunchy texture.
-Drizzle some olive oil and sprinkle a little salt, and you’ll have everything you need.
+Roasted grapes turn jammy and sweet, which plays nicely with tangy goat cheese.
+Farro gives you chew and keeps the bowl filling through the afternoon.
+Add arugula for a peppery bite and walnuts for crunch.
+A drizzle of olive oil and a pinch of salt bring it all together.

 25) Classic Mezze Bowl